 If a mother does not consent to either your registration on the birth certificate or a PRA, you can seek Parental Responsibility by applying for a PRO.

 Where there are no continuing legal proceedings, you can do this by completing a C1 form.
-If there are legal proceedings involving your child, you must complete a C2 form and submit this to the court where those proceedings are taking place.
+If there are legal proceedings involving your child, you must complete a C2 form (Read more about what is a c2 application) and submit this to the court where those proceedings are taking place.

 A judge, upon considering whether to grant the PMO, will take into account: